A Systematic Survey on Large Language Models for Algorithm Design

-In this subsection, we delve into the practical applications of LLMs in algorithm design for optimization.
-We categorize the existing literature into combinatorial optimization, continuous optimization, Bayesian optimization, prompt optimization, and optimization modeling based on the specific domains of optimization applications.
-Then we proceed to compare the various roles played by LLMs, the prompt strategies employed, and the specific problems or tasks to which they are applied.
+In this subsection, we delve into the applications of LLMs in designing optimization algorithms.
+We categorize the existing literature into combinatorial optimization and continuous optimization.
+Then we proceed to compare the various roles played by LLMs, and the specific problems or tasks to which they are applied.
 The comparative analysis is summarized in Table \ref{tab:optimization application}, where we list the names of the frameworks or methods proposed by the authors.
 For studies that do not explicitly name their methods, we assign appropriate designations in our article and denote them with asterisks for easy reference (e.g., MH-LLM* for \citep{sartori2024metaheuristics}).